 Internet access is widespread in Singapore, with internet cafes and Wi-Fi hot spots commonly found in airports, hotels, cafes and malls.

-Mobile phone coverage is generally very good in Singapore.
+Cell phone coverage is generally very good in Singapore.
 Ensure global roaming is activated before leaving home if you wish to use your mobile.

 Most toilets in Singapore are modern, flushable toilets, although squat toilets can also be encountered at times.